-The Sham Effectiveness in Treatment of Overactive Bladder Symptoms (SUmiT) trial, reported by Peters et al (2010), was a sham-controlled randomized trial.
+The SUmiT trial, reported by Peters et al (2010), was a sham-controlled randomized trial.
 Before conducting the trial, investigators performed a pilot study in healthy volunteers to determine the adequacy of a sham PTNS intervention.
 The sham procedure was correctly identified by 10 (33%) of 30 volunteers.
 This percentage is below the 50% that could be expected by chance, so investigators concluded that the procedure was a feasible sham.
-Eligibility criteria included: a score of 4 or more on the Overactive Bladder Questionnaire Short Form for urgency, self-reported bladder symptoms lasting at least 3 months, and having failed conservative care for these symptoms or a diagnosis of OAB.
-OAB and quality of life questionnaires, as well as 3-day voiding diaries, were completed at baseline and 13 weeks.
+Eligibility criteria included: a score of 4 or more on the Overactive Bladder Questionnaire Short Form (OAB-q SF) for urgency, self-reported bladder symptoms lasting at least 3 months, and having failed conservative care for these symptoms or a diagnosis of OAB.
+Overactive bladder and quality of life questionnaires, as well as 3-day voiding diaries, were completed at baseline and 13 weeks.

 Both the randomized sham and active intervention groups received 12 weekly 30-minute intervention sessions.
 In the sham group, a blunt (placebo) instrument was used to simulate the location and sensation of needle electrode insertion in active treatment.
-One inactive PTNS surface electrode and 2 active transcutaneous electrical nerve stimulation surface electrodes were used.
-The transcutaneous electrical nerve stimulation unit (Urgent PC system) delivered low-level stimulation to mimic the PTNS intervention.
+One inactive PTNS surface electrode and 2 active TENS surface electrodes were used.
+The TENS unit (Urgent PC system) delivered low-level stimulation to mimic the PTNS intervention.
 The 12-week treatment was completed by 103 (94%) of 110 in the PTNS group and 105 (95%) of 110 in the sham group.

-The primary trial end point was an efficacy assessment measured by a 7-level global response assessment (GRA) tool, in which patients reported change in symptoms as markedly worse, moderately worse, mildly worse, the same, slightly improved, moderately improved, or markedly improved.
+The primary trial endpoint was an efficacy assessment measured by a 7-level global response assessment (GRA) tool, in which patients reported change in symptoms as markedly worse, moderately worse, mildly worse, the same, slightly improved, moderately improved, or markedly improved.
 A responder was defined as one who reported symptoms as moderately or markedly improved at week 13.
 The rate of responders was 54.5% (60/110) of PTNS subjects compared with 20.9% (23 of 110) of sham subjects.
 There was a statistically significant benefit reported with PTNS compared with sham treatment in voiding diary variables as well.